Energy-and-renewable-energy/scaphandre/.github/ISSUE_TEMPLATE/feature_request.md

 ## Problem

 <!--
-If your feature request is related to a problem, please describe it.
+If your feature request is related to a problem, please describe it Ex.
-Ex.
 I hate when [...]
 -->